RubixML/ML/README.md

 $estimator->partial($dataset[2]);
 ```

+It is *important* to note that an Estimator will continue to train as long as you are using the `partial()` method, however, calling `train()` on a trained or partially trained Estimator will reset it back to baseline first.

 ---
 ### Probabilistic

-Some [Estimators](#estimators) may implement the *Probabilistic* interface, in which case, they will have an additional method that returns an array of probability scores of each class, cluster, etc.
+Some [Estimators](#estimators) may implement the *Probabilistic* interface, in which case, they will have an additional method that returns an array of probability scores of each possible class, cluster, etc. Probabilities are useful for ascertaining the degree to which the Estimator is certain about a particular outcome.

 Calculate probability estimates:
 ```php